konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 In a large codebase it happens all the time.

-Or you can find a 20-line function of operators that is doing the job that can easily be done without RxJava with the same amount of code!
+Or you can find a 20-line function of operators that is doing a job that can easily be done without RxJava - with the same amount of code!
-Try debugging a flow of events while the person who wrote it did not even think about events.
+Try debugging a flow of events when the person who wrote it did not even think about events.

-I'm not telling that mantras do not work.
+I'm not saying that mantras do not work.
-I hope that at this point it is pretty obvious by itself. ;)
+I hope that at this point that's pretty obvious. ;)

-## So what is exactly wrong here?
+## So what exactly is wrong here?

-The entire rant is about simplicity.
+This entire rant is about simplicity.

 **Figure B.** says:
 "take two ints and return one of them that is bigger"